shahriar-sakib-khan/StockX-1/Frontend/README.md

 # Styling:

 - For styling, use the variables declared in the index.css file
-- The global css file is preferably not to be touched, only the variables part will be updated
+- The index.css file is preferably not to be touched, only the variables part may be updated
 - Proper styling and color scheme is yet to be determined, only some basic colors are added so far
 - The updates will be done after team disscussion or agreement
 - Knowledge of css variables is mandatory for frontend developers

+# State Management:

+- Global state of the project frontend will be managed using zustand

+# Folder Structure:

+- Every folder has a purpose
+- Placing things where they belong will help keeping the codebase maintainable